IvunC/IvunC/README.md

-- 👋 Hi, I’m @IvunC, My real name is Ivan, but that was taken
+- 👋 Hi, I’m @IvunC,
+-  My real name is Ivan Contreras.
+I graduated Illinois Institute of Technology with a Bachelors in Computer Engineering
 - 👀 This is a place for me to store my code and fiddle with new projects
-- 📫 Want to reach out to me?
+- 📫 Want to reach out to me about any of my projects, send me an email!
--     Email ivuncontreras@gmail.com

 <!---
 IvunC/IvunC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.